 Phytonutrients may be the key to your improved health, energy, and performance.
-Especially if you are currently eating the Standard American Diet (SAD for short 😉 Michelle Lockhart, RN, BSN breaks down phytonutrients, and how eating from all the colors of the rainbow, can help us enjoy better well being and quality of life.
+Especially if you are currently eating the Standard American Diet (SAD, for short) 😉.
+Michelle Lockhart, RN, BSN, breaks down phytonutrients and how eating all the colors of the rainbow can help us enjoy better well-being and quality of life.

 Eat your veggies!
 Said every mother, for all time.
-But we said: No!
-And folded our arms and puffed out our chest.
+But we said, No!
+And folded our arms and puffed out our chests.
 Why? because veggies are, well, boring compared to Key Lime Pie.

 If you still struggle with getting the recommended 5–9 servings of veggies in your life, Michelle Lockhart is just the coach for you!
 Listen in to learn how you can implement “Eating the Rainbow” into your life and make your mother proud, plus, of course, live long and prosper!

-The stronger the taste, the higher the phytonutrient value is.
+The stronger the taste, the higher the phytonutrient value.

 So switching from a light potato to a purple potato makes a difference.